```html id="animated-clips-faq-schema" ``` Schedule Call

 Character Design & Asset Creation

-Design your characters or elements.
+Design your animation characters or elements.
 Consider clean line work, modular parts (limbs, heads, props), and layers (foreground, midground, background).
 If you’re working in 3D or rigged 2D, create skeletons or rigs so movement is easier.

 Layout & Backgrounds